Skip to main content

 1. You ask the AI to change your query (e.g. “add a WHERE clause for active users”).

-2. The AI writes the updated SQL and sets it as a suggested query.
+2. The AI writes the updated SQL into your draft.

-3. The editor switches to a diff view showing what changed — additions in green, removals in red.
+3. The editor shows a diff against your saved query, additions in green, removals in red.

 • Fixing errors after “Send to chat.”